At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

-Another important motivation comes from mathematical neuroscience, where (\ref{MV}) models the voltage level across a typical neuron in a large mean-field network.
+Another important motivation for studying \eqref{MV} comes from mathematical neuroscience, where (\ref{MV}) models the voltage level across a typical neuron in a large mean-field network.
 This application (with $\rho = 0$) is the focus of \cite{carrillo2011, carrillo2013, carrillo2015, DIRT_AAP, DIRT_SPA}, where the feedback term describes the jump in voltage level experienced when a neighbouring neuron spikes (i.e.,~hits a threshold, thus emitting an action potential and then being reset).
 The addition of a common noise ($\rho > 0$) is novel and can capture the effect of some systemic random stimulus influencing all neurons simultaneously, for example due to some external influence in the environment.
 While such common noise mean-field models are discussed in the neuroscience literature, see e.g.~\cite{brunel2000,Moreno-Bote_2010, torcini}, they have not been treated rigorously.

 We note that, in the mathematical neuroscience literature, the focus is not so much on the McKean--Vlasov formulation \eqref{MV}, but rather the corresponding deterministic $(\rho=0)$ or stochastic $(\rho>0)$ Fokker--Planck equation, where `$dL_t$' gives the infinitesimal change in the proportion of spiking neurons over `$dt$' units of time.
 Since neurons are reset after spiking, one works with a mass preserving version of the evolution equation from Remark \ref{rem:evo_eqn}, obtained by adding a source term to reintroduce the mass flowing through the origin.

-Forgetting about the blow-up component in Remark \ref{rem:evo_eqn}, various formulations of such stochastic Fokker--Planck equations appear, for example, in \cite[Eqn.~(32)]{brunel2000}, \cite[Eqn.~(3.24)]{brunel-hakim_1998}, \cite[Eqn.~(2.29)]{mattia_2002}, and \cite[Eqn.~(4)]{torcini}, but there have been no attempts at attaching a rigorous meaning to neither the stochastic evolution equation itself nor how it emerges from a finite particle system with common noise.
-For further details, we refer to the aforementioned references as well as Proposition \ref{prop:SPDE_weak_form} and the accompanying discussion in Section \ref{subsec:SPDE} (including Remark \ref{rem:neuro_pde}) .
+Forgetting about the blow-up component in Remark \ref{rem:evo_eqn}, various formulations of such stochastic Fokker--Planck equations appear in the mathematical neuroscience literature (see e.g.~\cite{brunel2000, brunel-hakim_1998, mattia_2002, torcini}), but so far there have been no attempts at attaching a rigorous meaning to neither the stochastic evolution equation itself nor how it emerges from a finite particle system with common noise.
+For further details, we refer to the aforementioned references as well as Proposition \ref{prop:SPDE_weak_form} and Remark \ref{rem:neuro_pde} in Section \ref{subsec:SPDE}.